- For his new book, "Clean: The New Science of Skin," physician James Hamblin didn't shower for five years.

 “The product isn’t ‘killing 99.9% of germs’ in the way that anyone actually uses it—a quick wipe-down.”

 Hamblin suggests regularly wiping down your countertop with soap and water.
 Regularly killing germs isn’t the healthiest practice.
 Similar to antibiotics, overuse makes cleaning products ineffective.
-Hamblin continues, “some chronic conditions seem to be fueled by the fact that so many of us are now not being exposed to enough to the world.”
+Hamblin continues, “some chronic conditions seem to be fueled by the fact that so many of us are now not being exposed to enough of the world.”

 The takeaway: read beyond what’s posted in bright shiny letters on the cover of cleaning products.
 And consider using them less than you might think you need.